Muffed punt

 To be a fumble, the receiving team must possess the football, then lose control.
 In the case of a fumble, the ball is live and can be returned by the team that recovers the ball.
 In the case of a muffed punt, it is possible for the punting team to recover the ball and continue the drive, but at least in NCAA and NFL rules, they cannot advance the ball on that same play.
 Rules vary by league about how to handle a muffed punt.

-Nonetheless, a muffed punt is a turnover.
 In the NFL, a muffed punt recovered by the kicking team cannot be challenged by a coach for review because all turnovers are automatically reviewed.